 - MassGaming successfully placed a priority on attracting significant competition for each available license.
 MassGaming initially received a total of 11 RFA-1 applications from applicants seeking a resort-casino license or the state’s single slots-parlor license.

 The RFA-1 application process determines an applicant’s suitability in matters related to finance and integrity, requires gaming applicants, as well as key employees and investors.

 To view the RFA-1 application forms for Region C, click here.
-The deadline for the RFA-1 application submission in Region C is the January 30, 2015.
+The deadline for the RFA-1 application submission in Region C was May 4, 2015 and that process is now closed.
 The deadline for the RFA-1 application submission for the slots-parlor license and the resort-casino license in Regions A & B was on January 15, 2013, and that process is now closed.